In order to self-enroll in Duo two factor authentication, you will need to visit Clemson's Duo Device Management Portal at https://2fa.clemson.edu.

 Why use Duo Mobile?

 Duo Mobile is an app that runs on your smartphone and helps you authenticate quickly and easily.
-Without it you will still be able to log in using a phone call or text message, but for the best experience we recommend that you use Duo Mobile.

 Follow the platform-specific instructions on the screen to install Duo Mobile.
 After installing the app on your phone, return to the enrollment window and click I have Duo Mobile installed.